Have you ever been in a room or workshop with too much noise?

 Otherwise, you may find that it doesn’t provide the level of sound protection that you were hoping for.

-With a little effort, however, you can use soundproof drywall to create a quiet oasis in the midst of a noisy world.
+With a little effort, however, you can use soundproof drywall to create a quiet oasis amid a noisy world.

 8- Sound Absorbing Egg Cartons

-Egg cartons are made from a material that is lightweight and airy, which makes them ideal for absorbing sound waves.
+Egg cartons are made from a lightweight and airy material, making them ideal for absorbing sound waves.